-- 1 From iControl Navigator, or iControl Solo, open Densité Upgrade Manager. - 2 In Densité Upgrade Manager, click Upload files. - A file browser window opens. - 3 Navigate to the upgrade package (e.g., KMX4911-8.7.0-BUNDLE-4-upgrade-package.zip), select it, and then click Open. - A progress indicator window appears. - 4 Click Upload, to transfer the upgrade package to the Densité manager. - 5 Once the operation has completed, click Close.
+- 1 From iControl Navigator, or iControl Solo, open Densité Upgrade Manager. - 2 In Densité Upgrade Manager, click Upload files.

+A file browser window opens.

+3 Navigate to the upgrade package with the following format: pmvos - 9.00_build_5294.os, select it, and then click Open.

+A progress indicator window appears.

-6 In the Available package column of Densité Upgrade Manager, expand the appropriate list to verify that the new upgrade package is present.
+- 4 Click Upload, to transfer the upgrade package to the Densité manager. - 5 Once the operation has completed, click Close. - 6 In the Available package column of Densité Upgrade Manager, expand the appropriate list to verify that the new upgrade package is present.

-Upgrading the KMX-4911 multiviewer
+Upgrading the KMX-49N1 multiviewer

-When upgrading a multi-card KMX-4911 multiviewer system (for example, a multiviewer with more than one KMX-4911 card), you should select all multiviewer cards in Densité Upgrade Manager, so that they are all upgraded simultaneously and only one multiviewer reboot will be required.
+When upgrading a multi-card KMX-49N1 multiviewer system (for example, a multiviewer with more than one KMX-49N1 card), you should select all multiviewer cards in Densité Upgrade Manager, so that they are all upgraded simultaneously and only one multiviewer reboot will be required.

-1 Locate the KMX-4911 card(s) that belong to the multiviewer system you are upgrading.
+1 Locate the KMX-49N1 card(s) that belong to the multiviewer system you are upgrading.